Next Leap Year

 Leap Year Facts

-The odds of being born on February 29 are approximately 1 in 1,461.
+The odds of being born on February 29 are approximately 1 in 1,461 — the rarest common birthday.

 There are about 5 million people worldwide who were born on a leap day.

-The Gregorian calendar repeats exactly every 400 years, which contain 97 leap years.
+The Gregorian calendar repeats exactly every 400 years, which contain exactly 97 leap years (not 100).

-February 29 is also known as Leap Day or Bissextile Day.
+February 29 is also known as Leap Day or Bissextile Day, from the Latin bis sextus — "twice the sixth".

-In some traditions, February 29 is the day when women can propose marriage to men.
+In some traditions (Bachelor's Day in Ireland), February 29 is the day when women can propose marriage to men.

-Without leap years, after 700 years December would fall in the middle of summer (in the Northern Hemisphere).
+Without leap years, after 700 years December would fall in the middle of Northern Hemisphere summer.

 Frequently Asked Questions